TVDO: Tchebycheff Value-Decomposition Optimization for Multi-Agent Reinforcement Learning: Method

 \section{Method}

-The key idea of our TVDO method is to transform the multi-agent reinforcement learning task into a multi-objective optimization problem, and introduce a nonlinear aggregation method for the global policy optimum by tightly constraining the upper bound of individual action-value bias.
+In this section, we propose a novel MARL method called TVDO inspired by the Tchebycheff approach of multi-objective optimization to guarantee the consistency between global and individual optimal actions.
+In particular, the key idea of our method is to introduce a nonlinear aggregation method for the global policy optimum by tightly constraining the upper bound of individual action-value bias.